 - Pencil and paper.
 You might need to write a quick note.

-Keeping these things in your vehicle could prevent you from needing to call for emergency services and help you in unplanned situations.
-If you are unable to resolve your vehicle issues with what you have available in your vehicle, calling a professional tow truck driver to get you to a repair shop is the next best option.
+Keeping these things in your vehicle could prevent you from needing to call for emergency services for towing in Chandler Tx and help you in unplanned situations.
+If you are unable to resolve your vehicle issues with what you have available in your vehicle, calling a professional locksmith in Tyler Tx or a tow truck driver to get you to a repair shop is the next best option.